smart-on-fhir/Swift-FHIR/README.md

 - Use a FHIR server protocol for REST interactions with a server
 - Deserialize from JSON
 - Serialize to JSON
-- Resolve contained resources
-- Resolve relative resources (on the same server)
+- Resolve contained/relative/absolute resource references
-- Contain resources programmatically
+- Contain resources
 - Construct searches with NoSQL-like statements (cf. [fhir.js](https://github.com/FHIR/fhir.js))
 - Perform operations
 - Use example resources for auto-created class unit tests